Cities crack down on homeless encampments. Advocates say that’s not the answer

 PORTLAND, Ore.
 (AP) — Tossing tent poles, blankets and a duffel bag into a shopping cart and three wagons, Will Taylor spent a summer morning helping friends tear down what had been their home and that of about a dozen others.
 It wasn't the first time and wouldn't be the last.

-“It can get hard,” said Taylor, 32, who has been moved at least three times in the four years he’s been homeless.
-“It is what it is. … I just let it go.”
+“It can get hard,” said Taylor, 32, who has been swept at least three times in the four years he's been homeless.
+"It is what it is. … I just let it go.”

+Angelique Risby, 29, watched as workers in neon-yellow vests shoveled piles of litter into black garbage bags.
+Risby, who has been homeless for two years, said she was prepared for a drill she's done multiple times.

-Tent encampments have long been a fixture of West Coast cities, but are now spreading visibly across the U.S. The federal count of homeless people reached 580,000 last year, driven by lack of affordable housing and a pandemic that economically wrecked households.
-Encampments are also generating more controversy because of homeless people with severe mental illness and drug addictions who refuse treatment or don’t have access to programs.
+Tent encampments have long been a fixture of West Coast cities, but are now spreading across the U.S. The federal count of homeless people reached 580,000 last year, driven by lack of affordable housing, a pandemic that economically wrecked households, and lack of access to mental health and addiction treatment.

 Homeless people and their advocates say the sweeps are cruel and a waste of taxpayer money.
 They say the answer is more housing, not crackdowns.